In Amazon’s shadow, neighbors are dueling over housing density

 There are the YIMBYs of Northern Virginia, founded by Gattoni-Celli, whose group’s acronym stands for “Yes in My Backyard.”
 They support adding more density — including at RiverHouse — to increase housing stock, especially near public transit, and to fix a regional shortage of units.

-Also in the mix are some current renters and single-family homeowners who reject most any growth in Pentagon City, largely due to concerns over the environment and crowding.
+Also in the mix are some current renters and single-family homeowners who reject most any growth in Pentagon City, largely because of concerns over the environment and crowding.
 Their detractors might call them “NIMBYs,” short for “Not in My Backyard.”

 Then there are the “SIMBYs,” a label adopted by Kamins and others who say they are in favor of growth, but only if it is “sensible” development.
 Her group, which calls itself RiverHouse Neighbors for Sensible Density, has hosted small rallies outside RiverHouse against the plan — and also drawn accusations it is merely a collection of NIMBYs in thinly veiled disguise.